Internet-Draft | Composite ML-DSA | December 2024 |

 When a Composite ML-DSA private key is to be exported from a cryptographic module, it uses an analogous definition to the public keys:¶

 according to the encoding of the underlying algorithm specification and will decode into the respective private key structures in an analogous way to the public key structures defined in Section 5.1.
-This document does not provide helper classes for private keys.
+The ASN.1 module in this document does not provide helper classes for private keys.
 The PrivateKey for each component algorithm MUST be in the same order as defined in Section 5.1.¶

-Use cases that require an interoperable encoding for composite private keys will often need to place a CompositeSignaturePrivateKey
+Use cases that require an interoperable encoding for composite private keys will often need to place a CompositeMLDSAPrivateKey

 inside a OneAsymmetricKey